alicias1/academic-kickstart/content/authors/admin/_index.md

 ---
 My research interests focus on discovering and protecting from infectious diseases.
 Through an [MRC London Intercollegiate Doctoral scholarship](https://mrc-lid.lshtm.ac.uk) I am undertaking my PhD at LSHTM investigating the skin microbiome and human attractiveness to malaria mosquitoes.
 Prior to my PhD I obtained an MSc in Epidemiology from LSHTM (2018-19) and a first class BSc(Hons) in Biological Sciences from the University of Liverpool (2015-2018).

 I currently teach on epidemiology modules from basic statistics to study design and STATA practicals at LSHTM.
-I am a distance learning tutor for Infectious Diseases masters programme.
-I also coordinate an MRC funded public engagement programme "Outbreak control" which introduces GCSE students to careers in public health.
+I am also a tutor for the Infectious Diseases distance learning masters programme.
+Additionally, I coordinate an MRC funded public engagement programme "Outbreak control" which introduces GCSE students to careers in public health.